pathunstrom/accepting-your-success/write-out.md

 In the scattered paths of my last year, I got to sit down, and think about the idea of success.
-I'm on stage keynoting at one of my favorite professional conferences I think we can all agree I've achieved something that could be called success.
+I'm on stage keynoting at one of my favorite professional conferences.
+I think we can all agree I've achieved something that could be called success.
 I've spent the last six month recognizing that word applies to me.
 It's been a difficult sort of processing.
 So let's start at a beginning.